theobald-software/helpcenter.theobald-software.github.io/includes/xu-bc-web-api.md

 {% if page.meta.product != "board-connector" %}| ```&quiet-push=true```  |   Runs the specified extraction and suppresses the output of extraction logs for push destinations.
 This parameter has no effect on pull destinations and asynchronous extractions.| {% endif %}

 !!! tip
-	You can use the UI in the "Run Extraction" menu to generate a URL for extraction runs, see [Run Extraction](documentation/run-extractions.md).
+	You can use the UI in the "Run Extraction" menu to generate a URL for extraction runs, see {% if page.meta.product == "xtract-universal" %}[Run Extractions](documentation/execute-and-automate/run-an-extraction.md/#run-extractions-in-the-designer){% else %}[Run Extractions](documentation/run-extractions.md/#run-extractions-in-the-designer){% endif %}.

 #### Examples